bayleeadamoss/zazu/docs/_documentation/configuration.md

 ### Plugins

 Plugins can be in either of two formats.
-The first is the short Github url forma for example `tinytacoteam/dark-theme` would translate to `https://github.com/tinytacoteam/dark-theme`.
+The first is the short GitHub URL format for example `tinytacoteam/dark-theme` would translate to `https://github.com/tinytacoteam/dark-theme`.

 {% highlight javascript %}